Florida Labor Laws Guide

 Regular minimum wage Tipped minimum wage Subminimum wage

-All employees in Florida are entitled to the state minimum wage of $10 per hour.
+As of September 30, 2023, all employees in Florida are entitled to the state minimum wage of $12 per hour.

 Exceptions to the minimum wage in Florida

-Under Florida law, tipped employees are entitled to the state minimum cash wage of $6.98 per hour — provided that the employee's hourly earnings (with tips) are equal to or exceed the state minimum wage of $10.
+Under Florida law, tipped employees are entitled to the state minimum cash wage of $8.98 per hour — given that the tipped employee's hourly earnings (with tips) equal or exceed the state minimum wage of $12.

-Furthermore, the FLSA imposes that an employer must pay the difference if an employee's earnings don't equal the state minimum wage of $10 per hour.
+Furthermore, the FLSA imposes that an employer must pay the difference if an employee's earnings do not equal the state minimum wage of $12 per hour.

-To conclude, an employer is allowed to take a tip credit from an employee of no more than $3.02 per hour.
+To conclude, employers are allowed to take a tip credit from employees of no more than $3.02 per hour.

-Under federal law, employers are allowed to pay employees under 20 years of age a minimum wage of $4.25 per hour for the first 90 calendar days after employment.
+Under federal law, employers are allowed to pay employees under 20 a minimum wage of $4.25 per hour for the first 90 calendar days after employment.

 However, full-time students who work in retail, agriculture, or colleges and universities are entitled to 85% of the minimum wage.

-The employer must obtain a certificate to be able to employ a full-time student.
-Also, full-time students can work no more than 20 hours a week (8 hours a day) during school time, and 40 hours per week when school is not in session.
+The employer must obtain a certificate to employ a full-time student.
+Also, full-time students can work up to 20 hours a week (8 hours a day) during school time and 40 hours per week when school is not in session.

 Florida payment laws